Some roads closed following heavy rains

-YOUNGSTOWN, Ohio (WKBN) – Several communities are reporting road closures Friday because of high water.
+YOUNGSTOWN, Ohio (WKBN) – Several communities are reporting road closures Friday because of high water – a result of torrential rain and melting snow Thursday.

-Heavy rains Thursday prompted widespread flooding and many areas are still waiting for water to recede.
+With up to two inches of rain falling in the last 24 hours, many areas are still waiting for water to go down.

 Road closures are listed by county below: